-The mission of the Health Information Management and Systems division is to create the future of health information management practice through education, innovation, research and service.
+The mission of Health Information Management and Systems Division is to develop transformative leaders in HIM through innovative education, research, service, and practice.

 Baccalaureate Program Outcomes

 - 100% of 2022 graduates (enrolled full-time) completed the HIMS program within 2 years

 - 86% of 2022 job-seeking HIMS graduates employed in healthcare 3 months after graduation